Are you in fear of persecution in your home country because of your race, religion, or membership in a social group?

 CAN I APPLY FOR ASYLUM IF I WAS CONVICTED OF A CRIME?

 Yes.
-However depending on the offence, you may be barred from being granted asylum.
+However, depending on the offense, you may be barred from being granted asylum.

 CAN I BE BARRED FROM APPLYING FOR ASYLUM OR BEING GRANTED ASYLUM?